R&D Department

 1

-of which 54% have focused on the vegetable nursery and 46% on the fruit tree nursery.
+of which 54% have focused on the vegetable nursery and 46% on the 46%fruit tree nursery.

 test

-The objective of the experiment was to prove that plants with reduced root volume (manual root pruning) do not necessarily have lower vegetative and productive development in the field.
-The trial was carried out using cherry plants and was set up in 3 different client fields, between Graneros and Chimbarongo.
+The objective of the experiment was to prove that plants with a reduced root volume (manual root pruning) do not necessarily have a lower vegetative and productive development in the field.
+The trial was carried out using cherry plants and was set up in 3 different customer fields, between Graneros and Chimbarongo.

-Incorporation of oxygen nanobubbles into irrigation water in lettuce.
+Incorporation of oxygen nanobubbles to irrigation water in lettuce.

 The trial consisted of incorporating oxygen nanobubbles into the irrigation water throughout the development of the crop, for which the supplier came to load a 200 L tank with oxygen once a week, from which water was extracted to irrigate the seedlings.
 The technology promoted the development of the seedlings.